Story of Orpheus and Eurydice

 Why do all Greek mythology tales end with us sobbing behind our books, huh?

 Just think of it—how could he not turn back?
-I read somewhere that Orpheus’ challenge was impossible from the very beginning and it takes only a little time to agree to someone else’s opinion so readily.
+I read somewhere that Orpheus’ challenge was impossible from the very beginning and it takes only a little time in this case to agree to someone else’s opinion so readily.

 How can you not turn back?
 Isn’t the idea of love always about turning back?